ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/general-info.markdown

       * Convert database data to the _Parquet_ file format for the purpose of OLAP
       * Data can be filtered and modified with transformation scripts
   * [Elasticsearch ETL](../../../../studio/database/tasks/ongoing-tasks/elasticsearch-etl-task)
-      * Write all or chosen database documents to an Elasticsearch database
+      * Write all or chosen database documents to an Elasticsearch destination
       * Data can be filtered and modified with transformation scripts
   * [Backup](../../../../studio/database/tasks/backup-task)
       * Schedule a backup or a snapshot of the database at a specified point in time